 - Helping to create ESI preservation policies

-- Ensuring compliance with the new federal rules regarding ESI
+- Ensuring compliance with federal rules regarding ESI

 - Drafting and communicating litigation hold procedures

 - Using technology to facilitate discovery